 Kurtz himself is something of this.
 The way he's almost always shown in the dark, and only ever partially visible, is particularly creepy, and one can only imagine how Willard must feel in his presence.
 Even worse still he's more than willing to decapitate an innocent man and casually drop his head in front of his commanding officer.

+The REAL Nightmare Fuel?
 The worst part of it all might be that many veterans and witnesses have said that this film is one of the truest representations of what the war was like.